web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/advance/in-depth-about-build.md

 For `js/ts` build errors, we can tell from the error message.

-- By `'bundle failed:'` to determine if the error is reported for a Bundle build or a Bundleless build?
+- By `'bundle failed:'` to determine if the error is reported for a bundle build or a bundleless build
-- What is the `format` of the build process?
+- What is the `format` of the build process
-- What is the `target` of the build process?
+- What is the `target` of the build process
-- The specific error message.
+- The specific error message